 Around 114 days of gestation, pregnant sows are moved to farrowing crates to give birth, where they will spend roughly three weeks with their newborn babies, at which point the piglets are taken away to be sold to “finishing farms.”

 “All the creature comforts of EVERY pig…” Imagine, if you can, spending 3 weeks of your life like this, 24 hours a day.
 Imagine a three year-old child spending 3 weeks like this.
 Consider that in a natural setting, pregnant sows leave their social group a few days before birth and begin to search for a safe, secluded site where they can build a nest.
-Sows are very particular about the nest site and may travel for miles before finding a spot that feels sufficiently private and protected.
+Sows are very particular about the nest site and, if left to their own devices, may travel for miles before finding a spot that feels sufficiently private and protected.
 Once the space has been chosen, the sow constructs a soft, comfortable nest by digging a hollow in the earth, filling it with grass, leaves and twigs, and lining it with branches.

 At one station of Pig Adventure’s birthing wing, children taking the tour are encouraged to name a newborn piglet.
 I watched as kids who were perfect strangers flocked to the window and bowed their heads together, cradling complimentary plush piglets and consulting in breathless tones.
 Since the piglet was a she, they decided on Charlotte, after the spider in Charlotte’s Web, the beloved children’s book in which a pig is saved from slaughter.
 Interestingly, just a few days before, I’d seen a letter from E.B.
 White responding to a request from his publisher that he explain his reasons for writing Charlotte’s Web.
 He replied:

-A child asked if all of the piglets were given names.
+A child then asked our guide if all of the piglets were given names.
 Approximately 250 piglets are born at Pig Adventure every single day.
 The tour guide gently laughed.
 “No, not all,” he said.

-Loving photos like this one are blown up to wall size and line the corridors all along Fair Oaks Farm's Pig Adventure.
+Loving photos with a maternal emphasis are blown up to near-pathological proportions and line the corridors in a sweetly menacing “Angels of Death” fashion all along the Fair Oaks Farms Pig Adventure.

-After the tour, as we waited for our bus, we watched a video that plays on a constant loop, in which some of Pig Adventure’s head honchos discuss what an “amazing animal” the pig is.
-Originally, I was skeptical of Fair Oaks’s decision to peddle factory farming cruelty by embedding it in the glaring non sequitur of Disney theme park fanfare.
-I couldn’t believe that anyone could see what we were seeing and ever again feel okay about eating pigs or cheese.
-But as we got off the bus, one family after another headed over to the farm’s full restaurant and BBQ.
-Smiling and laughing.
-I guess the masterminds were right: a spoonful of Disney helps the misery go down.
+After the tour, as we waited for our bus, we watched a video that plays on a constant loop, in which some of Pig Adventure’s head honchos discuss what an “amazing animal” the pig truly is.
+I was originally skeptical of Fair Oaks’s decision to peddle factory farming cruelty by embedding it in the glaring non sequitur of Disney theme park fanfare; I couldn’t believe that anyone could actually see what we were seeing and ever again feel okay about eating bacon or cheese.
+But as we got off the bus, one smiling family after another headed over to the farm’s BBQ, their pig balloons bobbing amiably behind them.
+So I guess the masterminds were right: a spoonful of Disney really does help the misery go down.